bryan-l0/comma2020-adversarial_examples/README.md

+This repo is forked from [https://gitlab.com/tomaye/comma2020-adversarial_examples](https://gitlab.com/tomaye/comma2020-adversarial_examples).
+I have simply updated the code to work on my machine, as well as added a pickle file of the perturbed IBM dataset.
+To run the code, setup the environment per [ENV_SETUP.md](ENV_SETUP.md).

 # Generating Adversarial Examples for Topic-dependent Argument Classification

 In this repository you find the code which was used for the experiments in our paper [Generating Adversarial Examples for Topic-dependent Argument Classification](https://hal.archives-ouvertes.fr/hal-02933266/document) (COMMA 2020).